Bishop (chess): History

 The bishop's predecessor in medieval chess, shatranj (originally chaturanga), was the alfil, meaning "elephant", which could leap two squares along any diagonal, and could jump over an intervening piece.
-As a consequence, each fil was restricted to eight squares, and no fil could attack another.
+As a consequence, each alfil was restricted to eight squares, and no alfil could attack another.
 The modern bishop first appeared shortly after 1200 in Courier chess.
 A piece with this move, called a cocatriz or crocodile, is part of the Grande Acedrex in the Libro de los juegos compiled in 1283 for King Alfonso X of Castile.
 The game is attributed to "India", then a very vague term.
 About half a century later Muḥammad ibn Maḥmud al-Āmulī, in his Treasury of the Sciences, describes an expanded form of chess with two pieces moving "like the rook but obliquely".
 The bishop was also independently invented in Japan at about the same time (the 13th century), where it formed part of sho shogi and dai shogi; it remains present in modern shogi as the direct descendant of sho shogi.